JaishreeramCoder/leetcode-friends-contest-tracker/README.md

 1. **Add a friend**:

    * Go to any LeetCode contest ranking page (e.g., `https://leetcode.com/contest/biweekly-contest-156/ranking/1/?region=global_v2`).
-   * Click the ☆ icon next to a username to follow.
+   * Click the ⭐ icon next to a username to follow.
 2. **View friends in contest**:

    * On the ranking page, find the new **Friends** button between the Global and LLM buttons.
+   * Click **Friends**:

-   * Click **Friends** to filter and view only your followed users.
+     * If data is already cached, it filters and displays only your followed users.
+     * If not, a modal appears asking you to wait while it fetches results.
 3. **Browser popup**:

    * Click the extension icon to open the popup.